Privacy Policy

 Problem Resolution

-If you have concerns regarding personal health information privacy, or if you have questions pertaining to IPRO’s privacy practices, pleas contact Tierre Jeanné-Porter, Esq., Vice President, Compliance and Contracting, at our headquarters, which is located at 1979 Marcus Avenue Lake Success, NY 11402, by calling (516) 507-9036 or via email at tjeanne-porter@ipro.org.
+If you have concerns regarding the privacy of personal health information, or if you have questions pertaining to IPRO’s privacy practices, please contact Tierre Jeanné-Porter, Esq., Vice President, Legal, Compliance and Contracting, at our headquarters, which is located at 300 Jericho Quadrangle, Lake Success, NY 11402, by calling (516) 507-9036 or via email at tjeanne-porter@ipro.org.